fsprojects/FSharp.Codecs.Redis/README.md

 # FSharp.Codecs.Redis

-FSharp redis codecs based on Fleece patterns
+FSharp Redis Codecs based on Fleece patterns.
+It simplifies mapping from Stackexchange.Redis values onto your types, and mapping from your types onto Stackexchange.Redis values.